stevekinney/refrigerator-adventures/README.md

 knex migrate:make initial
 ```

 This created a `migrations` directory at the root of the project and added a time stamped file with the name of the migration at the end.
+The `initial` part is totally arbitrary, it could be anything, but it should be something descriptive.
+If you're creating a migration that adds a "Expiration Date" column to the "Foods" table, you probably want to go with something along the lines of `add-expiration-date-to-food-table`.

 The file should look something like this: